odd1ty-dev/CatFactBot/README.md

 # CatFactBot
 Twitter Chatbot that answers with a random cat facts whenever activated.
-The idea was making a Chatbot that worked using webhooks rather than using polling creater a more organic experience.
+The idea was making a Chatbot that worked using webhooks rather than using polling creating a more organic experience.

 The applications for it may vary, but the execution remains the same.